-A new documentary tells a powerful 9/11 story that many Americans have likely never heard before.
-Unlike the horrific events that terrorists ushered in on Sept.
-11, 2001, this story is one of love, compassion, hospitality and care.
+Did you know there's a powerful 9/11 story that many Americans have likely never heard before?
+Contrary to the horrific events that terrorists ushered in on Sept.
+11, 2001, this related story is one of love, compassion, hospitality and care.

 “You Are Here: A Come From Away Movie," a documentary released in 2019, recounts how, on one of the darkest days in modern human history, the “citizens of Gander, Newfoundland, gave voice to all that is good and generous within humanity.”
 It’s a film that tells a compelling story worth exploring.

 LOOKING FOR HOPE?
 Watch Uplifting Movies and TV Shows Right Now on PureFlix.com